ProDataMan/A-Long-Way-Out/Chapter 0 - A Breakthrough (Original).md

 ## Travelnet.com

 Just as I checked the code into the source control system, the phone rang and scared the shit out me!
 It was 1 am already, who the hell was calling me at that hour.
 “Hello,” I said in a voice so hoarse it sounded as if I hadn’t slept in decades.
-“Victor, we need to talk about this Travel Net deal!”.
+“Victus, we need to talk about this Travel Net deal!”.

 As we were getting closer to releasing the new features of our on-demand travel and ride-hailing software, we had begun researching strategic partnerships with companies that already had the customers and eyeballs we were looking to acquire - Travel Net was on the short list.